 The Good: The staff (with one exception of Sr. Ruiz) is amazing.
 The food is great.
 The setting is beautiful.
 The ocean is alluring.
 The Spa team (led by Cynthia) is probably the best in Mexico.

 The Bad: The first time we visited Imanta in 2016, we paid for a standard jungle suite and did a paid upgrade to Casona Jaguar.
-Pro Tip: book the lowest category for the first day, then move into upgraded suite-villa the next day since you’ll arrive late from travel, and can’t enjoy the full day.
+[Pro Tip: book the lowest category for the first day, then move into upgraded suite-villa the next day since you’ll arrive late from travel, and can’t enjoy the full day.]
 For this visit (paid around $6,000 per day), the pool heat never worked, and faucets leaked, and there were plumbing problems.
 The second time we visited in 2017 Imanta I booked via Expedia, we tried to upgrade from a low category suite, but couldn’t afford it.
 On the second day of a three day stay, we had no running water in our suite, and so the third day we just left early (and lost our prepaid amount) to go to the Four Season’s Punta Mita (where everything was perfect).
 On the second stay, the resort was under reconstruction, and the food was fair to poor.
 We decided to give Imanta one more chance, and save up money to afford the highly desired Casona Templos.
 I contacted Imanta by email (email@example.com) with no reply, so I booked full price and paid in full in advance, through Expedia.

 The Ugly: As we arrived to the resort, we were shown, to not our confirmed reservation Casona Templos, which we paid a total over $11,000 for two nights, but rather to Casona Jaguar (the bigger non-functioning villa).
 We had already stayed in Jaguar, and had no interest in staying there.
 I asked to speak to the manager, and they sent Sr. Rodrigo Ruiz, director of sales.
 He was happy to inform me that they would not honor our reservation, but forced us to upgrade to the much bigger Jaguar.
 Unfortunately, they never asked.

 Don’t Expect Advanced Stay Coordination: Even worse, we were never contacted by the resort prior to our stay (all high-end resorts will establish contact with the clients to determine transportation needs, desires, etc.).
 So Sr. Ruiz just decided he would up-sell a lower paying customer into our reservation of the prepaid Templos (the most desired suite on the property).
 This is pretty common at Imanta.
 It’s unclear if they are hurting for sales, or what, but this type of practice is pretty unfortunate.

 Sr. Ruiz actually argued with me telling me I did not have any options, but to accept his decision for me to stay in the bigger Jaguar.
 This is the first time I’ve ever had a bad experience for a check-in for a high priced suite.
 I tried to explain to him that I only wanted to stay in Templos, as that is what I paid in full, and in advance.
 He said that it was too bad, and my only option was to accept his decision.
 I had the option to stay in one of the rooms of Templos for that night, or to stay at Jaguar and move the next day.